killacan/python-llamachop-bot/README.md

 ## Functionality

 - Chat commands
-  - To interact with the bot, type !bot in chat at the start of your message.
+  - To interact with the bot, type @llamachop_bot in chat at the start of your message.
     - at the moment, the model for the bot only runs locally, and I have only tested it on a GPU.
 There are other model options in BlenderChatbot.py that can be selected, you must uncomment the model you want to use and comment out the model you don't want to use.
   - !points
     - This will display the number of points the user has.
 These points are stored on a local database, so they will remain the same across streams.